 You should wear comfortable, loose-fitting clothing to your exam.
 You will be given a gown to wear during the procedure.

-The bowel-cleansing regimen for CT colonography is similar to that for a colonoscopy.
+The bowel-cleansing regimen for CT colonography may be similar to that for a colonoscopy or consist of a smaller volume of cleansing liquid.
 Your diet will be restricted to clear liquids the day before the examination.
 It is very important to clean out your colon the night before your CT colonography examination so that the radiologist can clearly see any polyps that might be present.
-You will be asked to take either a set of pills or a liquid laxative.
-Some common preparations are NuLytely®, Go-Lytely® (Polyethylene glycol electrolyte solutions) or Magnesium Citrate or bisacodyl tablets.
+You will be asked to take either a set of pills and/or a liquid laxative.
+Some common preparations are Magnesium Citrate and bisacodyl tablets and/or NuLytely®, Go-Lytely® (Polyethylene glycol electrolyte solutions).
 Additional agents may also be taken the day before the exam.
 These may include small quantities of barium and iodinated liquids.
 These agents help the radiologist better distinguish stool from polyps by "tagging" the remaining stool and fluid.